In a relief to Sahara, a US court has rejected a plea seeking to attach the Indian group’s prized Plaza and Dream Downtown hotels here.

 Hong Kong-based JTS Trading had approached the court seeking the attachment as part of its USD 350-million lawsuit against UAE-based Trinity White City Ventures, Sahara group and Swiss banking giant UBS over a deal that went sour.

-- Sahara’s Aamby Valley auction: Anyone causing impediment will be sent to jail, says Supreme Court
+- Sahara’s Aamby Valley auction to continue: Supreme Court

 - Sahara chief Subrata Roy warned by Supreme Court: Pay fee or go to Tihar Jail